FreeRADIUS/freeradius-server/CODE_OF_CONDUCT.md

   community members are entirely irrelevant and comments of this nature will not be tolerated.
 - Research topics using appropriate standards, design documents, and technical manuals before raising GitHub issues, or sending pull requests.

+## 3. Our Limitations

+We understand that when people ask questions, their goal is to obtain help from the community.
+Please be aware that the FreeRADIUS community is not large.
+The project has three core members, who are not 100% dedicated to FreeADIUS.
+The project has about seventy modules, each of which has complex behavior.
+All of that code, test cases, and documentation has to be updated with limited resources.

+FreeRADIUS is built mainly for Linux and BSD systems.
+We cannot however be experts in every possible combination of configuration for those systems.

+FreeRADIUS depends on SQL (MySQL, Postgresl, Oracle, SQLite), LDAP, REST, Couchbase, OpenDirectory, PAM, Redis, flat-text files, and SecurID.
+It has plugins for Perl, Python, MRuby, and Lua.
+It supports multiple authentication types, including PAP, CHAP, MS-CHAP, Digest, EAP-GTC, EAP-MD5, EAP-MSCHAPv2, PEAP, TTLS, TLS, EAP-FAST, SIM, AKA, LEAP, PWD.
+The TLS-based EAP methods work with TLSv1.0, TLSv1.1, and TLSv1.2.
+The EAP methods interact with client EAP configurations on Linux, BSD, MacOS, iOS, Android, and many other embedded systems.
+FreeRADIUS supports NAS equipment from Cisco, HP, Juniper, Alcatel-Lucent, Aerohive, Ruckus, Aruba, and Mikrotik.

+Finally, the configuration files support a nearly infinite number of ways to integrate and arrange the above technlogies.
+In short, we cannot be experts in every part of the RADIUS ecosystem.

-  _The FreeRADIUS project has three core team members, around seventy modules, and a very large list of dependencies.
-We cannot be experts on every part of the FreeRADIUS ecosystem and rely on well researched and technically sound contributions to make the project a success._
+We rely on well researched and technically sound contributions in order to make the project a success.
+This means useful contributions from you, the community.

-## 3. Unacceptable Behaviour
+## 4. Unacceptable Behaviour

+The main source of unacceptable behavior is community participants who are unaware of the complexities outlined in the previous section.
+They have questions, and they want answers.
+They believe that as the experts, we can answer any and all question about any possible technology that interacts with FreeRADIUS.

+That expectation is unreasonable.
+When that expectation turns to entitlement and anger, it becomes unacceptable behaviour.

 The following behaviours are unacceptable within our community:

 - Non-technical discussion.
 - Ad hominem attacks and other personal attacks.
 - Willful ignorance.
+- Demands that questions be answered
+- Refusal to read documentation when pointed to it
+- Failure to give more information when requested
+- Refusal to follow instructions for solving a problem

-## 4. Consequences of Unacceptable Behaviour
+## 5. Consequences of Unacceptable Behaviour

 Where unacceptable behaviour is noted and the community participant informed of behaviour and next steps, the community participant is expected to comply immediately.